alonitac/DevOpsBootcampUPES/tutorials/linux_file_management.md

 **Note:** there is no undo!
 The Linux cli does not have an undo feature.
 Perform destructive actions carefully.

-> ### :pencil2: Exercise - File System Orientation Commands
-> 1. Create a directory in your home directory.
-In that directory, create a series of files and directories.
-> 2. Delete one of the directories that has other files and directories in them, preferably in 1 command.
-Are you able to remove non-empty directories?
-> 3. Copy the complete content of one directory to another, in 1 command.
-> 4. Rename one of the files (how?).
-> 5. Create a file and its name contain space, e.g. my file.txt
-> 6. Now go to your home directory using 4 different methods?

 ## Linux Text Editor

 Use `nano` or `vim`.